maxgray20/contrast/_posts/2021-03-20-welcome-to-the-course.md

 ---
-title: "Welcome to the blog"
+title: "Welcome to the course"
 excerpt_separator: <!--more-->
 layout: post
 ---